aistabci/abci-docs/en/docs/storage.md

 	* [BeeOND storage](#beeond-storage)
 * [ABCI Cloud Storage](abci-cloudstorage.md)

 !!!
-Warning
+Tips
-    Except for the Local Storage, resources are shared by all users.
-Please keep the following in mind when using shared resources.
+    Such as Home Area or Group Area, other than Local Storage, are resources shared by all users.
+Excessive I/O load or unnecessary access will not only cause inconvenience to other users but also slow down the execution speed of your own jobs.
+Please keep the following points in mind when using each storage space.

-    * Avoid excessive I/O load as it may cause inconvenience to other users, and avoid performing I/O benchmarking, etc.
-    * Please try to avoid large inode consumption.
+	* For data that does not require persistence, such as intermediate data, we recommend that you refrain from creating files and use memory.
+	* Proactively utilize scratch areas that can be accessed at high speed.
+It is recommended that files that will be accessed many times during job execution be staged (temporarily copied) to a Local scratch.
+	* Creating and accessing large numbers of small files on a shared file system is not recommended.
+It is recommended to use scratch space or combine multiple files into one larger file and then access them.
+For example, consider using HDF5, WebDataset, etc.
+	* Refrain from opening/closing the same file unnecessarily and repeatedly within a single job.
+	* Please consult us in advance if you intend to create more than a hundred million files in a short period of time.

 ## Home Area